-I began having slurred speech in October 2004.
-In August 2005 I was diagnosed with ALS.
-I went from being "gregarious" and "articulate" to being presumed-to-be mentally impaired.
+Once considered “articulate,” my speech is slurred to the point where waiters and sales clerks assume I’m mentally impaired and speak to any adult accompanying me preferentially.
 My voice is weak and sometimes I can barely speak above a whisper.
 I’m frequently very short of breath.
-I use a wheelchair full-time.
-I'm in nearly constant pain from my increasing spasticity.
-I sleep using a breathing machine.
+I am confined to a power wheelchair, although I can still stand to transfer.
+I have muscular fasciculations (little "twitches") all over my body and I have joint pain, muscle pain and increasing spasticity.
+I use an AVAPS (non-invasive ventilator) each night to allow my diaphragm to "rest".
 All my symptoms are progressive and eventually, while mentally alert and with intact sensation, I will become totally paralyzed.
 At that point, the choice becomes "life on a ventilator" or death.

 My ALS progression is VERY slow.
 Most people with ALS only live 3-5 years from diagnosis.
 My slow progression is a blessing…..and a curse.
 The blessing is obvious: more time to spend with my children and friends.
 The curse is a little harder to see, unless you have seen someone progress through the stages of ALS.
 I will pass through the stages of loosing functioning in slow-motion.
 With the loss of functioning comes an increased need for resources that I simply don’t have…financially and logistically.
 I treasure the time I have to spend with my children now and trust my Heavenly Father to meet my needs.
 He has been very faithful!
 It is amazing how one's priorities shift when faced with a terminal illness.
 "Stuff" just isn't that important anymore!

 My Life Now